School of Media and Journalism

-Students in the school must take specified courses to satisfy General Education requirements:
+Students must take specified courses to satisfy General Education requirements:

-Foundations: Quantitative reasoning: JOMC students are advised but not required to take STOR 151 Basic Concepts of Statistics and Data Analysis to satisfy this requirement.
+Foundations: Quantitative reasoning: Students are advised but not required to take STOR 151 Basic Concepts of Statistics and Data Analysis to satisfy this requirement.

 Approaches: Social and behavioral sciences (nonhistorical): Students must take ECON 101 Introduction to Economics, and POLI 100 Introduction to Government in the United States, 208 Political Parties and Elections, or 209 Analyzing Public Opinion.